Resurgent COVID-19 races through Minnesota senior homes spared in the spring

 For now, the virus is spreading with ferocious speed throughout dozens of smaller senior communities from the Iowa border to the Red Lake Indian Reservation in northern Minnesota, where staffing has long been a problem.

-Minnesota health officials said the chief culprit is the sheer amount of coronavirus cases that surround senior care communities, even in rural communities.
-Young people who visit bars and restaurants contract the virus and spread it to health care workers, who unknowingly bring it into senior homess.
+Minnesota health officials said the chief culprit is the sheer amount of coronavirus cases that surround senior care communities, even in rural areas.
+Young people who visit bars and restaurants contract the virus and spread it to health care workers, who unknowingly bring it into senior homes.

 Rampant community transmission "creates a double threat of more opportunities for unwitting introduction of the virus into facilities," said state infectious disease director Kris Ehresmann.
 "At the same time, more staff are getting sick or being quarantined, which puts a greater burden on the existing staff and makes it harder to maintain infection prevention."